August 16, 2018

 Costco or Sam’s Club members can save money when purchasing in-store or online.
 For example, Sam's Club sells a Cinemark Gift Card - 2 Tickets (Locations in Utah Only) for $14.98 ($7.50 per ticket), at this price you'll essentially save about $3.00 per ticket.

 Raise.com, eBay and Amazon all sell discounted gift cards for hundreds of merchants, including various movie theaters as well as Fandango and MoviesTickets.com.
 Be quick, when they're available, they go fast.
 We list available discounted gift cards on Coupons4Utah as we see them.

 *America First Credit Union: Members, can present their card at any Megaplex on Monday and get Matinee prices all evening long.
 More info here.

 *Red Robin: Restaurants: Select locations near a Megaplex have a dinner and movie package.
 The package includes a Red Robin Gift Card, two Megaplex movie tickets and a free appetizer.
 After considering everything, it's about a $9.00 savings.
 More info here.

 *AT&T: Each week, eligible AT&T customers can buy one movie ticket for any Tuesday showing of a standard 2D movie at various select theaters and receive a second movie ticket of equal or lesser value for the same movie FREE!
 More info here

 4 - Head to the Discount or Dollar Movie Theater:

-Instead of seeing movies when they are first released, wait for a while and grab your seat at a Dollar Movie Theater, like Cinemark 9 in West Valley, instead where you get deeply discounted movie tickets.
+Instead of seeing movies when they are first released, wait for a while and grab your seat at a Dollar Movie Theater, like Cinemark 9 in Sandy (tickets around $2) or Water Garden Theater in Pleasant Grove where you get deeply discounted movie tickets.
 If you have a discounted theater in your area please leave a comment for others.
 Thanks!

 5 - Sign-up for the Rewards Programs and Email Alerts: